sofiangrh/Radianox/README.md

 # Changelog
-- Fixed a problem in the panelbar.
+- Fixed some problems in the panelbar.
 - Change button actions to left.
 - Change scrollbar arrows to top.
 - Change icons size in toolbars.